cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -std=c99 -pedantic-errors -Wall -Wextra -03 -march=native -o a a.c

-this will make for portable, efficient code.
+This will make for portable, efficient code.

 For test code, ommit the `-03`, since that will make compilation faster.